 Context

-Mozambique is AFD Group's first country of operation in Southern Africa (1981).
+Mozambique was AFD Group's first country of operation in Southern Africa (1981).
 This historic presence was made possible thanks to a wide range of financial tools mobilized over the years.
 Today, AFD is supporting the country in its low-carbon trajectory and in the development of basic services.

 Produced by AFD's team of country-risk economists, macroeconomic country assessments provide an analysis of development processes in countries in which AFD operates.
 They also characterize their growth trajectory, and detect economic, social, political and financial vulnerabilities associated with these trajectories.
 AFD Group is thus in a position to properly measure the challenges and monitor the risks associated with each of its investments.